Last updated: June 5, 2019. To see what has changed, click here.

-MongoDB will use commercially reasonable efforts to maximize the availability of its MongoDB Atlas Service, and provides performance guarantees as detailed below.
-This Service Level Agreement (“SLA”) applies only to MongoDB Atlas deployments at level M30 or above that have been up for a minimum of 24 hours.
-The SLA does not apply to any other product offered by MongoDB.
-Capitalized terms have the meaning set forth in the Cloud Terms of Service unless otherwise set forth below.
+MongoDB will use commercially reasonable efforts to maximize the availability of MongoDB Atlas, and provides performance standards as detailed below.
+This Service Level Agreement (“SLA”) applies only to MongoDB Atlas deployments at level M30 or above that have been up for a minimum of 24 hours, and does not apply to any other product offered by MongoDB.
+We will provide at least 90 days' advance notice for adverse changes to this SLA.

 |Monthly Uptime Percentage||Service Credit|